just-ai/jaicf-kotlin/examples/hello-world/README.md

 This example also provides other channels to test like `Telegram.kt`, `Slack.kt` and `Facebook.kt`.
 Just replace configuration parameters in these channels configuration with your own.

-Refer to the appropriate channel configuration to learn how to create a channel and obtain it's parameters.
+Refer to the appropriate channel configuration to learn how to create a channel and obtain its parameters.

 ## Sub-scenarios